kevinloeffler/opendata-hackathon/readme.md

 The Google Maps API key must be saved in a second location as `REACT_APP_GOOGLE_MAPS_API_KEY=<key>` in a .env file in the predictor-app/ folder.

 The UI is located in the predictor-app/ folder.
 First run `npm install` in the given folder, the start it using `npm run start`.

-### Future Ideas ✨
-Ideas that can be explored if there is time:
-- [ ] Host on a server
-- [ ] Improve the model by adding more influencing parameters such as weekday, season or fill levels of nearby ALU sensors
-- [ ] Edge case handling
-- [ ] Torough testing
-- [ ] Vary the number of inputs, the timeranges, the number of outputs...
-- [ ] Add sensor noise threshold
-- [ ] Test if training on single sensors is better